pzuraq/ember-argument-types/README.md

 ### Advanced validators

-Advanced validation is handled by passing a function as the second argument of the `arg-type` hepler.
+Advanced validation is handled by passing a function as the second argument of the `arg-type` helper.
 Internally the basic validation strings are all converted to validator functions.
 The signature of the functions is as follows:

 ```typescript
 interface Validator {